michael-dollosa/challonge-user-rails/README.md

 Create an account on [Challonge Website](https://challonge.com) and get an API via Settings - Developer API.

 ### Configure
 Instance of the client must be done first before being able to use the API.
+You may check Rails [docs](https://guides.rubyonrails.org/security.html#custom-credentials) to setup your API key via credentials.yml.

 ```ruby
 client = ChallongeUserRails::Client.new(api_key: [YOUR API KEY])